Dallas Road Defects Attorneys

 - Bridges with incorrect markings or overhead heights

-- Iced bridges or roads that are not properly salted or plowed during the winter
+- Iced bridges or roads that are not adequately salted or plowed during the winter

 - Potholes and other similar pavement issues